 Items such as pool cleaning chemicals and lighter fluid will need to be used or disposed of before travel.
 Be sure to check your local guidelines on the disposal of hazardous materials before you just toss them.

-Decide What to Do With Plants
+Decide What to Do with Plants

 Some plants cannot cross state lines due to laws and ordinances about pest control.
 If your plants can’t come with you, try to find a new home for them.